sbabic/swupdate/doc/source/suricatta.rst

 hawkBit, prior to entering the main loop awaiting further updates.
 If this initial report fails, e.g., because of a not (yet) configured network or a currently unavailable hawkBit server, SWUpdate may exit with an according error code.
-This behavior allows to, for example, try several upstream servers sequentially.
+This behavior allows one to, for example, try several upstream servers sequentially.
 If suricatta should keep retrying until the update status is reported to its upstream server irrespective of the error conditions, this has